wtjerry/haskell_firstSteps/README.md

 For projects bigger than one file or more difficult tasks i currently use IntelliJ together with IntelliJ-Haskell (https://plugins.jetbrains.com/plugin/8258-intellij-haskell)

+#### vi with coc & haskell-language-server
+1. install vi
+2. install your favourite plugin manager for vi
+3. install coc for vi (see my dotfiles repo .vimrc)
+4. install haskell-language-server
+5. glue coc and hls together with coc-settings.json

+### new project
+1. stack new your-project-name
+2. stack build

+#### for haskell-language-server integration
+hls needs ghcide to work.
+When installing hls it uses ghcide from you path which is usually the same version for ghc as hls.
+If you later create a new project from scratch, you will likely use a higher ghc version.
+This leads to ghcide not being able to provide its ide functionality
+A workaround for this is to `stack build ghcide` in your new projectstack build ghcide` in your new project.
+This however requires to you put an explicit ref to ghc-check into your projects stack.yaml.

 ## Concept explanations <a name="Concept_explanations"/>

 ### Type system <a name="Type_system"/>